- Step 1: Do You Have What it Takes to Become a Surgical Tech?

 - Step 8: Ace Your Interviews

-Surgical technologists work under the direction of medical doctors and surgeons to ensure surgeries go as smoothly as possible.
+Surgical technologists work under the direction of medical doctors and surgeons to ensure that surgeries go as smoothly as possible.
 Their duties include prepping the operating room, sterilizing surgical tools, draping patients, and assisting with surgical procedures.
-To qualify for this career, techs must complete post-secondary degrees and training programs that can take from 12 months to 2 years.
-Programs require coursework in anatomy, biology, physiology, pharmacology, medical terminology, and surgical procedures in clinical settings.
-The U.S. Bureau of Labor Statistics (BLS) predicts job growth of 12%, adding 12,600 tech positions between 2016 and 2026.
+The U.S. Bureau of Labor Statistics (BLS) predicts job growth of 12% for surgical techs between 2016 and 2026, increasing the need for qualified professionals.
 To prepare for certification and employment, students can enroll in associate degree programs at community colleges or at medical trade schools.
 With the help of this comprehensive guide, you can learn the steps necessary to becoming a surgical tech today.

 Do You Have What it Takes to Become a Surgical Tech?